labordynamicsinstitute/qwi-download/readin-progs/scripts/README.md

-This programs are customized to be run on the ECCO compute cluster, using qsub as a mass submissions system.
+This programs are customized to be run on the ECCO compute cluster at Cornell University, using qsub as a job submission system.
 They may work, with adaptations, elsewhere.